How is the ACT scored?

 How does ACT superscoring work?

-How to verify your ACT score?
+How can I verify my ACT score?

-How to find my old ACT scores?
+How can I find my old ACT scores?

 How long are ACT scores valid?